balena-io-modules/balena-config-karma/README.md

 AppVeyor has the the proper Chrome version preinstalled.

-The SauceLabs tests run in the browsers specified in [launchers.json](https://github.com/resin-io-modules/resin-config-karma/blob/master/launchers.json).
+The SauceLabs tests run in the browsers specified in [launchers.json](https://github.com/balena-io-modules/balena-config-karma/blob/master/launchers.json).

 Support
 -------

-If you're having any problem, please [raise an issue](https://github.com/resin-io-modules/resin-config-karma/issues/new) on GitHub and the Resin.io team will be happy to help.
+If you're having any problem, please [raise an issue](https://github.com/balena-io-modules/balena-config-karma/issues/new) on GitHub and the balena team will be happy to help.